finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **upsert_fee_properties**
 > FeeProperties upsert_fee_properties(scope, code, fee_code, request_body=request_body)

-[EXPERIMENTAL] UpsertFeeProperties: Upsert Fee properties.
+[EARLY ACCESS] UpsertFeeProperties: Upsert Fee properties.

 Update or insert one or more properties onto a single Fee.
 A property will be updated if it  already exists and inserted if it does not.
 All properties must be of the domain 'Fee'.
 Upserting a property that exists for an Fee, with a null value, will delete the instance of the property for that group.
 Properties have an <i>effectiveFrom</i> datetime for which the property is valid, and an <i>effectiveUntil</i>  datetime until which the property is valid.
 Not supplying an <i>effectiveUntil</i> datetime results in the property being  valid indefinitely, or until the next <i>effectiveFrom</i> datetime of the property.